 Myth #1: Industrial Hemp is same as Marijuana

 FACT!
 This has to top the list of myths about the plant, which further stems from myths.
-Like Lemon and Orange come from the same plant- citrus- hemp and marijuana are members of the same family (cannabis sativa) with different compositions and thus, vastly different effects.
+Like Lemon and Orange come from the same plant- citrus- hemp and marijuana are members of the same family (sativa) with different compositions and thus, vastly different effects.
 They even differ in terms of cultivation and applications.

 Myth #2: Hemp is addictive

 FACT!
 It is not.
 The myth that hemp intoxicates on consumption is based on a lack of knowledge.
-The THC levels in Industrial Hemp are so low that it can not have psychoactive effects, unless a person is highly sensitive to THC .
+The Tetrahydrocannabinol levels in Industrial Hemp are so low that it can not have psychoactive effects, unless a person is highly sensitive to Tetrahydrocannabinol .
 Infact, the cannabinoid present in Hemp acts against the intoxicating effects of marijuana.
 There is no scientific literature that proves its potential for habit forming.

 Myth #3: The fats in Hemp are harmful